-The Guideline contemplates and recommends that parties will collaborate to resolve disputes amongst themselves in a spirit of cooperation, as the deployment of broadband infrastructure is a shared responsibility.
+It is recommended that parties collaborate to resolve disputes amongst themselves in a spirit of cooperation, as the deployment of broadband infrastructure is a shared responsibility.
 Parties are expected to use the Guideline to understand their roles and obligations in order to minimize disagreements and prevent disputes from escalating.
-Where a resolution cannot be reached, informal disputes may be referred to IO for assistance in finding a resolution parties can agree upon.
+Where a resolution cannot be reached, informal disputes may be referred to the TAT-for assistance in finding a resolution parties can agree upon.

-Parties seeking to make use of IO's mediation support may adopt the use of BOW to ensure IO has sufficient and detailed project information necessary to provide assistance in the dispute.
-Parties may choose to escalate disputes to a formal dispute resolution process.
-Parties are expected to use such options available to them as a last resort.
+Parties seeking to make use of the TAT's informal support may adopt the use of BOW to ensure the TATIO has sufficient and detailed project information necessary to provide assistance in the dispute.